S-B-Iqbal/German-Credit-Data-Analysis/README.md

 # German-Credit-Data-Analysis

+An old repository that I forgot to upload.

 ## Objective

 The objective is to build a model that classifies whether a Transaction is fraudulent or not.